Skerik

-Skerik is an American saxophonist from Seattle, Washington.
+Eric "Skerik" Walton (born November 19, 1964) is an American saxophonist from Seattle, Washington.
 Performing on the tenor and baritone saxophone, often with electronics and loops, he is a pioneer in a playing style that has been called saxophonics.

 He is a founding member of Critters Buggin, Garage a Trois, Ponga, Tuatara, and Skerik's Syncopated Taint Septet.
 He is also an original member of both Les Claypool's Fancy Band and Frog Brigade.
 Skerik also worked with grunge band Mad Season.

 History

-Skerik began playing saxophone in the fifth grade.
+Skerik, born Eric Walton, began playing saxophone in the fifth grade.
 His father's love of jazz was an early inspiration.
 He played saxophone, keyboards and percussion in a rock band called Uncle Jam.
 He has cited The Rolling Stones and Pink Floyd as bands from that time period who brought saxophone into rock music well.
 In the 1980s he travelled to London, Paris and the South Pacific working day jobs and playing in a variety of bands.
 His friendship with Leif Totusek introduced him to South African music and Zaire soukous bands in London where he first began playing music full time.

 Skerik returned to Seattle in the late 1980s where he played with Sadhappy.
 In the early 1990s he joined three ex-members of New Bohemians to form Critters Buggin (who have remained active through 2008).
 Projects since that time have included Ponga (Wayne Horvitz and Bobby Previte), Tuatara (Peter Buck, Scott McCaughey and Craig Flory) and solo works of Stanton Moore as well as Garage A Trois (also including Charlie Hunter).
 Beginning 2000 Skerik was a member of every incarnation of Les Claypool's Frog Brigade and Fancy Band.
 In 2001 Skerik played the Pacific Northwest portion of Roger Waters' tour, reproducing the sax lead in "Money".

-In 2002 Skerik formed Syncopated Taint Septet with fellow Seattle musicians.
+In 2002, Skerik formed Syncopated Taint Septet with fellow Seattle musicians.
 After touring nationally, their 2006 studio release Husky received very positive reviews.

 Skerik won the award of "Northwest Jazz Instrumentalist of the Year" at the 2003 Earshot Jazz Golden Ear Awards.